shabbyrobe/tempe/README.rst

 quite logic but you still need anyway.
 Context-specific escaping filters spring instantly to mind.

-`Twig <http://twig.sensiolabs.com/>`_ is also great, but boy is it ever slow.
-Complex templates can also be extremely cumbersome to work with due to how easy it is to allow convoluted expression logic to bleed in to the template from your controller.
+`Twig <http://twig.sensiolabs.com/>`_ is also great, but it has its own issues.
+Complex templates can be extremely cumbersome to work with due to how simple it is to allow convoluted expression logic to bleed in to the template from your controller.
 This is easy prey for ill-disciplined developers (I'm looking at you, everybody, and especially at you, clock).